spiderforrest/tono/general/data.md

 The `tag` item type is intended for sorting and categorizing other items.

-Parent and child relationships between items have special meaning when used with tags.
+Parent and child relationships between items have special meaning when used with tags, and are handled according to the following rules:

-Parent-child relationships don't behave any differently with tags compared to other item types--the only difference is in how clients render tags compared to other items.

 - A child item with a tag as a **direct** parent is considered to be tagged by that parent.
-- A tag item's **direct** children are considered to be tagged with that tag.
-Tags function similarly to categories in this way.
+- A tag item's **direct** children are considered to be tagged by that tag.
+This makes tags ideal for labelling and categorizing items, including other tags.
     - When tagging/untagging items, make sure to update both the parent tag's `children` field and the tagged items' `parents` fields.
+- When writing client code, if you want an indirect child of tags to also be tagged with that parent, ensure you add the tag to the indirect child's `parents` array and the indirect child to the tag's `children` array.
+- Example: *If an item `C` is the child of another item `B`, where `B` is a direct child of the tag `A` but `C` is not, **`C` is not considered to be tagged by `A`.***

+This rule exists to reduce the amount of processing that would otherwise be necessary for determining tag inheritance, as well as making the process of finding all items with a specific tag significantly more performant.